 - Establish methodologies for system testing, conduct penetration testing and source code review, and enable recovery measures and user access controls;

-- Board and senior management of regulated entities are to: (a) ensure appropriate accountability structure and organisational risk culture is in place, and (b) be trained in technology risk and cybersecurity; and
+- Board and senior management of regulated entities are obliged to: (a) ensure appropriate accountability structure and organisational risk culture is in place, and (b) be trained in technology risk and cybersecurity;

-- Varies depending on the specific offence, although in general a criminal fine not exceeding $100,000 or imprisonment for a term not exceeding 2 to 10 years or both.
+- Varies depending on the specific offence, although in general a criminal fine not exceeding S$100,000 or imprisonment for a term not exceeding 2 to 10 years or both.

-- A criminal fine not exceeding $50,000 or imprisonment for a term not exceeding 7 years or both; and
+- A criminal fine not exceeding S$50,000 or imprisonment for a term not exceeding 10 years or both; and

-- in respect of protected computers, a criminal fine not exceeding $100,000 or imprisonment for a term not exceeding 20 years or both.
+- In respect of protected computers, a criminal fine not exceeding S$100,000 or imprisonment for a term not exceeding 20 years or both.

-- Varies depending on the type of regulatory instrument that set out the specific rules (e.g. directives, guidelines or circulars).
+- Varies depending on the type of regulatory instrument that sets out the specific rules (e.g. directives, guidelines, notices or circulars).
 For example, the contravention of guidelines is not a criminal offence and does not attract civil penalties but may have an impact on the regulator's overall risk assessment of that entity and renewal of licences issued by the regulator.
 Circulars, on the other hand, are documents sent for the relevant entities’ information have no legal effect.
+Notices primarily impose legally binding requirements on a specified class of financial institutions or persons.

 Is there a national computer emergency response team (CERT) or computer security incident response team (CSIRT)?

-Yes, the Singapore Computer Emergency Response Team (SingCERT) responds to cybersecurity incidents in Singapore.
-It was set up to facilitate the detection, resolution and prevention of cybersecurity related incidents on the internet.
+Yes, the Singapore Computer Emergency Response Team (SingCERT) responds to cybersecurity incidents for its Singapore constituents.
+It was set up to facilitate the detection, resolution and prevention of cybersecurity related incidents on the Internet.

 Is there a national incident management structure for responding to cybersecurity incidents?

-According to Singapore’s Cybersecurity Strategy, the former national cyber security centre (now the CAS), will coordinate with sector regulators to provide a national level response and facilitate quick alerts to cross-sector threats.
+According to Singapore’s Cybersecurity Strategy, the National Cyber Security Centre (part of the CSA), will coordinate with sector regulators to provide a national level response and facilitate quick alerts to cross-sector threats.

 Other cybersecurity initiatives